General Atlantic: History

 General Atlantic was founded in 1980 as the captive investment team inside of Atlantic Philanthropies, founded by billionaire Charles F. Feeney a co-founder of Duty Free Shoppers Group.
-Two of the world’s richest men, Bill Gates and Warren Buffett, credit Feeney as a major inspiration for both the $30 billion-strong Bill & Melinda Gates Foundation and the Giving Pledge, which has enlisted more than 90 of the world’s richest to (eventually) grant half their wealth to charity.
+Two of the world's richest men, Bill Gates and Warren Buffett, credit Feeney as a major inspiration for both the $30 billion-strong Bill & Melinda Gates Foundation and the Giving Pledge, which has enlisted more than 90 of the world's richest to (eventually) grant half their wealth to charity.

 The firm was initially led by CEO Edwin Cohen, previously a partner of McKinsey & Company.
 Cohen was joined by Steven A. Denning, also from McKinsey & Company, as a founding member of the firm.
-Steven Denning served as General Atlantic’s CEO from 1995 to 2006 and is now Chairman Emeritus.
-William (Bill) E. Ford, who joined the firm in 1991, is the current Chairman and CEO of General Atlantic.
-In November 2019, General Atlantic announced the appointments of Gabriel Caillaux, Martín Escobari, and Anton Levy to Co-Presidents of the firm, expanding its senior leadership team with the newly-created roles.
+Steven Denning served as General Atlantic's CEO from 1995 to 2006 and is now chairman Emeritus.
+William (Bill) E. Ford, who joined the firm in 1991, is the current chairman and CEO of General Atlantic.
+In November 2019, General Atlantic announced the appointments of Gabriel Caillaux, Martín Escobari, and Anton Levy to Co-Presidents of the firm, expanding its senior leadership team with the newly created roles.
 In December 2019, General Atlantic's Global Co-Head of Financial Services Paul Stamas was selected as one of GrowthCap's Top 40 Under 40 Growth Investors of 2019.

 General Atlantic focused initially on investments in computer software, oil and gas exploration, real estate and retailing.
 Among the firm's first major investments was United Health Services, which tripled in value in three years for the firm.
 By the late 1980s, General Atlantic began to expand its funding sources to include other family offices, as well as foundations and endowments.

 Coincident with General Atlantic's expansion of its funding source, the firm began exploring expanding its presence overseas.
-Starting in 1999, General Atlantic began to open offices in Europe and Asia and currently has 14 offices globally.
+Starting in 1999, General Atlantic began to open offices in Europe and Asia and currently has 16 offices globally.
 In 2018 General Atlantic invested in UK investment start-up Greensill Capital in an attempt to challenge traditional lending systems.
 In 2019 the firm continued its investments in EMEA region by acquiring majority share in Kiwi.com.

+In October 2023, General Atlantic acquired a minority stake in India-based travel-tech platform TBO for an undisclosed amount.
+In November 2023, General Atlantic acquired a majority stake in Joe & The Juice for $641 million.

+General Atlantic agreed to acquire British investment firm Actis Capital in January 2024.
+The acquisition finalized in October, after which Actis became General Atlantic's sustainable infrastructure arm.

+In October 2024, General Atlantic set up its first Middle East office in Saudi Arabia.